Become a PMF

 - Date of degree conferred for recent graduates or anticipated for current graduate students

 The transcript can be official or unofficial.
-If a transcript is unavailable or missing any of the above required elements, the applicant may submit a letter (or equivalent) from the appropriate school official/department (e.g., admissions, department head, career services, etc.) providing the information requested.
+If a transcript is unavailable or missing any of the above required elements, the applicant may submit a letter (or equivalent) from the appropriate school official/department (e.g., admissions, department head, career services, etc.), on letterhead, providing the information requested, and signed (electronic signature is acceptable).
 The document serves as an alternative to meeting the transcript requirements if there are missing required elements.
 Submitting a combination of the transcript and the alternative showing the missing elements is preferred.
 The alternative should complement the transcript if covering missing elements.
-Applicants can submit their transcript under the document type called "Transcript" and the alternative under the document type called "Other", under the "Upload Documents" section of the application.
-Applicants are not required to ensure a Student ID# or Social Security Number appears on these documents.
+Applicants must submit their advanced degree transcript under the document type called "Advanced Degree Transcript (and/or Alternative)".
+If the alternative is a separate document, then submit under the document type called "Other", under the "Upload Documents" section of the application.
+If applicable, you may merge your advanced degree transcript and the alternative into a single document ot upload under the document type called "Advanced Degree Transcript (and/or Alternative)".
+Applicants are not required to ensure a Student ID# or Social Security Number appears on these documents and may redact such references.

 Transcripts (and/or alternatives) from foreign schools must be in English and legible for consideration.
 Please be sure to view your submission to ensure legibility and that your submission clearly supports your eligibility to apply based on an advanced degree and the criteria referenced above.

-Applicants failing to submit a valid transcript and/or alternative showing all of the required elements will be disqualified from further consideration.
+Applicants failing to submit a valid advanced degree transcript and/or alternative showing all of the required elements will be disqualified from further consideration.

 If selected as a Finalist, some participating Federal agencies may directly request an official transcript to ensure fulfillment of advanced degree requirements and education qualifications before starting a PMF appointment.